Description of Role

 GRAMMARIAN – THE SYNTAX SENTINEL

 One benefit of Toastmasters is that it helps people improve their grammar and word use.
 Being Grammarian also provides an exercise in expanding listening skills.
 You have several responsibilities: to comment on language usage during the course of the meeting, and to provide examples of eloquence.
 Also, prepare a brief explanation of the duties of the grammarian for the benefit of the guests.

 Briefly explain the role of the grammarian.
 Throughout the meeting, listen to everyone’s word usage.
 Write down any awkward use or misuse of the language (incomplete sentences, sentences that change direction midstream, incorrect grammar or malapropisms) with a note of who erred.
 For example, point out if someone used a singular verb with a plural subject.
 “One in five children wear glasses” should be “one in five children wears glasses. ” Note when a pronoun is misused.
 “No one in the choir sings better than her” should be “No one in the choir sings better than she.”

-When you’re called on by the general evaluator during the evaluations segment.
+When you’re called on by the Master Evaluator during the evaluations segment.
 Stand by your chair and give your report.
 Try to offer correct usage in every instance of misuse (instead of merely announcing that something was wrong).
 Report on creative language usage.
 Watch your time as the meeting has a schedule and be brief.

 Please click below to download Ah Counter/Grammarian Form.